Dark Chocolate Madeleines for Secret Recipe Club

 - 3/4 cup + 2 tablespoons all-purpose flour

-- Reduce the speed and add the sugar gradually.
+Reduce the speed and add the sugar gradually.
 Increase the speed to high and beat until light, about 4 minutes more.
-Add the vanilla and beat well.

-- Fill special madeleine molds ? full or use a mini muffin pan that has been well buttered and floured.
+Fill special Madeleine molds 1/3 full or use a mini muffin pan that has been well buttered and floured.

 The perfect Secret Recipe Club recipe – it was easy, delicious and will be made again and again.